Epiphany Family and Friends,

 - Our current worship book is here as a pdf that you can print out at home.

-- Starting at noon on Wednesday, March 25, we will be livestreaming a midweek prayer service and reflection from one of the clergy each week.
+- We are also livestreaming a midweek prayer service and reflection from one of the clergy each week.

 - Our prayer line is active and available at any time.
 Call 703-389-7292 or submit a prayer request online here.